 Payment transactions may also be handled through the paying agent, particularly in case of issuance and redemption of units and any distributions.

-Please see the prospectus and the Key Investor Information for the fund for further information on the subscription and redemption of units in the fund.
+Please see the fund's prospectus and key information document for further information on the subscription and redemption of units in the fund.

 Information for investors

 The following information is available free-of-charge from the paying agent: